-- <json_spec>: Use the lookup Vindex specified in <json_spec> along with VReplication to populate/backfill the lookup Vindex from the source table. - <keyspace>: The Vitess keyspace we are creating the lookup Vindex in.
-The source table is expected to also be in this keyspace. - -tablet-types: Provided to specify the shard tablet types (e.g. MASTER, REPLICA, RDONLY) that are acceptable as source tablets for the VReplication stream(s) that this command will create.
-If not specified, the tablet type used will default to the value of the vttablet -vreplication_tablet_type option, which defaults to REPLICA. - -cell: By default VReplication streams, such as used by CreateLookupVindex will not cross cell boundaries.
-If you want the VReplication streams to source their data from tablets in a cell other than the local cell, you can use the -cell option to specify this.
+- <json\spec>: Use the lookup Vindex specified in <json\spec> along with VReplication to populate/backfill the lookup Vindex from the source table. - <keyspace>: The Vitess keyspace we are creating the lookup Vindex in.
+The source table is expected to also be in this keyspace. - -tablet-types: Provided to specify the tablet types (e.g. PRIMARY, REPLICA, RDONLY) that are acceptable as source tablets for the VReplication stream(s) that this command will create.
+If not specified, the tablet type used will default to the value of the vttablet -vreplication\tablet\type option, which defaults to PRIMARY, REPLICA. - -cells: By default VReplication streams, such as used by CreateLookupVindex will not cross cell boundaries.
+If you want the VReplication streams to source their data from tablets in cells other than the local cell, you can use the -cells option to specify a comma-separated list of cells. - -continue\after\copy\with\owner: By default, when an owner is provided, the VReplication streams will stop after the backfill completes.
+Set this flag if you don't want this to happen.
+This is useful if, for example, the owner table is being migrated from an unsharded keyspace to a sharded keyspace using MoveTables.

-The <json_spec> describes the lookup Vindex to be created, and details about the table it is to be created against (on which column, etc.).
+The <json\spec> describes the lookup Vindex to be created, and details about the table it is to be created against (on which column, etc.).
 However, you do not have to specify details about the actual lookup table, Vitess will create that automatically based on the type of the column you are creating the Vindex column on, etc.

-In the context of the regular customer database that is part of the Vitess examples we started earlier, let's add some rows into the customer.corder table, and then look at an example <json_spec>:
+In the context of the regular customer database that is part of the Vitess examples we started earlier, let's add some rows into the customer.corder table, and then look at an example <json\spec>:

-If we look at the VSchema for the customer.corder table, we will see there is a hash index on the customer_id table, and 4 of our 5 rows have ended up on the -80 shard, and the 5th row on the 80- shard:
+If we look at the VSchema for the customer.corder table, we will see there is a hash index on the customer\id table, and 4 of our 5 rows have ended up on the -80 shard, and the 5th row on the 80- shard: